 Points like Ultimate Rewards and Membership Rewards can be used in many different ways.
 They both have their own travel portals where points can be redeemed for fixed values.
 This allows you to pay for part of your travel with points.
 You want to buy a $300 flight?
 Make it $150 and cover the other half with points.

-But the most popular way to use transferable points is to, wait for it, transfer them to different airline or hotel partners.
+But the most popular way to use transferable points is to, wait for it, transfer them to a different airline or hotel partners.
 Chase has 13 transfer partners and American Express has 21 transfer partners.
-Generally the transfer is instantaneous, so you can decide how you want to redeem the points whenever you’re ready.
+Generally, the transfer is instantaneous, so you can decide how you want to redeem the points whenever you’re ready.
 There are a ton of great redemptions for Chase Ultimate Rewards both domestically and internationally.